IATI/D-Portal/README.md

 # Plated-Example

-This is a node app so please make sure that node is installed after checkout EG:
+Plated is a node app, please make sure that it is installed after checkout EG:

 	git https://github.com/xriss/plated-example.git
 	cd plated-example